A Country Garden Journal may earn commission for purchases made after clicking links on this page. Learn More. This comes at no extra cost to you.

 WHAT TO DO WHEN YOUR AMARYLLIS STOPS BLOOMING

 Many people treat Amaryllis bulbs like an annual flower, and throw them out after they finish blooming.
+It takes perseverance to grow Amaryllis from year to year.
 If you want to try to get it to rebloom, your work begins as soon as the flowering ends.

 - Remove the flowers one at a time as they fade.
 If they try to form a seed pod, trim that off as well, or it will deplete the strength of the bulb.